azuredevcollege/trainingdays/day7/challenges/challenge-2.md

             - containerPort: 5000
 ```

 A few notes on the deployment above.
-Firt and foremost, we tell Kubernetes to run 4 replicas of our service `replicas: 4`.
+First and foremost, we tell Kubernetes to run 4 replicas of our service `replicas: 4`.
 We also configure the pod to set an environment variable called `ConnectionStrings__DefaultConnectionString` which contains the connection string to the database (the API will use this env variable to get the connection string).
-Please replace \<IP_OF_THE_SQL_POD\> with the correct IP adress.
+Please replace \<IP_OF_THE_SQL_POD\> with the correct IP address.
 We also set resource limits and expose port `5000`, so that the API can be reached from outside of the pod.

-Again, create a file (`api.yaml`) with the contents above - don't forget to replace the IP adress - and apply the configuration to your cluster.
+Again, create a file (`api.yaml`) with the contents above - don't forget to replace the IP address - and apply the configuration to your cluster.

 ```shell
 $ kubectl apply -f api.yaml